leolanese/Angular-Signal-API-Request/README.md

 ## Signal instead BehaviorSubjects

-In the context of managing user profile updates, Angular Signals can be a more streamlined alternative to the traditional approach of using services with BehaviorSubjects.
+> In the context of managing API payload updates, Angular Signals can be a more streamlined alternative to the traditional approach of using services with BehaviorSubjects.

 ## Goals